www.carrozzieri-italiani.com

 The History of Italian Coachbuilders

 Italian coachbuilders have long been the pioneers of automotive design, known for blending art and engineering in a way that no other country has replicated.
-From iconic brands like Pininfarina and Bertone to lesser-known but equally significant names, Italy’s carrozzerie (coachbuilders) have shaped the world of automotive elegance and innovation.
+From iconic brands like Pininfarina and Bertone to lesser-known but equally significant names, Italy’s coachbuilders (Carrozzieri Italiani – our website’s name) have shaped the world of automotive elegance and innovation.

 What is a Coachbuilder?

 Before mass production became the norm, cars were built in two parts: the chassis (the mechanical structure) and the coachwork (the body).
-A coachbuilder was responsible for designing and crafting the body of the car.
+A coachbuilder was responsible for designing and crafting the body of the car, and the interior.
 This art form allowed for bespoke creations tailored to the tastes of elite clientele.
 Italian coachbuilders, in particular, became famous for their ability to turn these cars into rolling works of art.

 The Birth of Coachbuilding: From Horse Coaches to Cars